datascience-intro/GenJSONnotebookGrader/README.md

 ## Introduction to the NotebookGrader

-This Notebook AutoGrader converts platform-specific notebooks to JSON to be able to run automatic grading of assignments who are then uploaded to Studium using the Canvas API.
+This Notebook AutoGrader converts platform-specific notebooks to JSON to be able to run automatic grading of assignments which are then uploaded to Studium using the Canvas API.

 This NotebookGrader supports: